fresh-standard/fresh-themes/themes/compact/README.md

 Theme: Compact
 ==============
-A compact, no-frills résumé theme for FluentCV.
+A compact, no-frills résumé theme for candidates with lengthy work histories.
+Collapses older work history into a single summary entry.

 ![](compact.png)